 The lodges, bait and tackle stores, restaurants, hotels, and gas bars all rely heavily on the vacationing muskie anglers’ business.
 Without them, some family-owned operations in areas with trophy muskies would close.
 In many of these communities tourism is now the only reliable source of income.
 Ironically, without these local shops the cottagers themselves would be forced to travel further to dock their boats, buy supplies, or refill their gas tanks.

 From the other side of the trenches, the lakes and rivers are for everyone to enjoy, and cottage owners can make a fair case for their right to privacy and protection of property.
 While the odd muskie may be found lurking under a dock or over a submerged water line, these fish are rarely caught by visiting anglers.

-First of all, many cottage owners in these lakes and rivers are muskie hunters themselves.
-If a monster lunge lives within casting distance of a dock, odds are it has already been passionately pursued.
-And like the beautiful girl working in the local bar or restaurant, a prize catch is wise to the game of the pursuers and has seen and refused all the tricks before.
+Many cottage owners in these lakes and rivers are muskie hunters themselves.
+If a monster lunge lives within casting distance of a dock, the odds are pretty good it has been passionately pursued and is unlikely to take the bait.

 So where do muskie fanatics and cottage owners go from here?

-Visiting muskie anglers on the other hand should respect the fact that cottagers also have a right to privacy and protection of their property.
+Visiting muskie anglers, on the other hand, should respect the fact that cottagers also have a right to privacy and protection of their property.
 Is it really worth the risk of losing a $25 fishing lure on someone’s dock, water line, or other sunken obstacles?
-At the very least, the muskie hunters should avoid the docks and shoreline areas of properties when it is obvious that the cottage owners are around.
+At the very least, the muskie hunters should avoid the docks and shoreline areas of properties when it is obvious the cottage owners are around.
 Most of the time, the fish aren’t there anyway.